tbarbette/npf-docs/docs/source/index.rst

          8 98827197480.96 2457532097.396189

-NPF automatically builds graphs, computes statistical result for each test showing the importance of each factor, the min/max values, or average for each factor levels.
+NPF automatically builds graphs, computes :ref:`statistics <stats>`  result for each test showing the importance of each factor, the min/max values, or average for each factor levels.

 .. code-block:: text